Text-guided multi-property molecular optimization with a diffusion language model

-Finally, the rounding process converts the embedding vectors back into the target molecule's SMILES string.
-During this process, each column vector $x_0$ is matched to the word with an embedding that has the closest L-2 distance.
-As a result, the combined denoising and rounding processes effectively transform any initial distribution into a coherent SMILES string output.
+\textbf{Rounding}.
+The predicted latent embedding $\hat{x}_0$ is converted back to SMILES by matching each column of the vector to the nearest token embedding in L-2 distance.
+As a result, denoising and rounding together transform any initial distribution into a coherent SMILES string output.

+In short, TransDLM integrates these four stages to iteratively transform a source molecule into a target molecule which meets the specified textual description.

-\subsection{Description Generator}
+\subsection{Description generator}

-\textbf{Molecular Structure Feature}. $\,$ Molecular structure feature effectively enhances insights into molecules and model performance in specific tasks \cite{ferreira2015molecular,wang2024structure,djeddi2023advancing}.
+\textbf{Molecular structure feature}. $\,$ Molecular structure feature effectively enhances insights into molecules and model performance in specific tasks \cite{ferreira2015molecular,wang2024structure,djeddi2023advancing}.
 Among them, fragment-based molecular structure feature has garnered substantial attention from researchers \cite{green2021deepfrag,yang2021hit}.
-Accordingly, we disassemble molecules using Recap \cite{lewell1998recap}, which cleaves the structures into fragments based on retrosynthetic chemistry.
-Once key fragments are recognized as essential for chemical reactivity by Recap, they can easily be divided into latent blocks for optimization.
-After molecular disassembly, we concentrate on how the fragments connect with each other.
-RDKit \footnote{https://www.rdkit.org} is an open-source Python software package providing chemical information.
-We use its built-in functions to determine the binding sites and connection modes between fragments.
+Specifically, we disassemble molecules using RECAP algorithm \cite{lewell1998recap} to obtain a series of chemically reasonable fragments (for more details in Appendix \ref{RECAP}).
+After molecular disassembly, we utilize RDKit\footnote{\url{https://www.rdkit.org}} to analyze which atoms on the fragments are involved in the connection and the types of chemical bonds formed between fragments.